frc461/Rowdy24/doc/robot/commands/README.md

 ### Specifying end conditions

 The [`isFinished()`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html#end(boolean)) method is called repeatedly while the command is scheduled, whenever the scheduler’s run() method is called.
 As soon as it returns true, the command’s `end()` method is called and it ends.
 The `isFinished()` method is called after the `execute()` method, so the command will execute once on the same iteration that it ends.

+## Requirements

+Think about what would happen if two commands that contradicted each other (e.g., ran opposite methods of the same subsystem) were registered at the same time.
+As a preventative measure, a command is associated with a set of subsystems that it requires to run.
+The Command Scheduler then automatically checks if any two commands require the same subsystem, and based on criteria from each command (every command has a `withInterruptBehavior(InterruptionBehavior behavior)` method to set its interruption priority), decide which one to safely deregister.

+## Default Commands

+Default commands are an attribute of a subsystem.
+It is a command that requires (only) that subsystem to be run if there aren't any other commands requiring that subsystem that are registered.
+It is an optional attribute, so not every subsystem as a default command.
+However, it is important for manual controls, like driving the robot with joysticks, as it needs to be always registered.
+Default commands for each subsystem are defined in the `RobotContainer` class.

 ## Rowdy24 Command Implementation